 Another benefit to hemp milk is the essential omega-3 fatty acid alpha-linolenic acid (LNA) content.
 Growing research has linked omega-3 deficiency to impaired visual and brain development, and neurological disorders.
 For those who are not consuming oily fish at least two times per week, one glass of homemade hemp milk contains 8g of omega-3 fatty acid (LNA) – recommended intake on a 2,000 calorie diet is at least 2.7g to 5.5g LNA per day.

 Lastly, and maybe most importantly, hemp seeds are sustainable.
-No longer do we need to ship almonds from drought ridden California, or soy beans from deforested South America as hemp is grown right here on Canadian soil.
-Another point for sustainability is that the hemp plant can out complete weeds and generally does not require herbicides.
+No longer do we need to ship almonds from drought-ridden California, or soybeans from deforested South America as hemp is grown right here on Canadian soil.
+Another point for sustainability is that the hemp plant can out compete weeds and generally does not require herbicides.
 In Canada Manitoba Harvest provides the bulk of our food hemp and they are committed to advocating for the use of hemp as food products around the world.

 If you have replaced your milk with a non-dairy milk alternative it is easy enough to reach your calcium recommendations if you follow a varied diet.
 I am a big promoter of non-dairy calcium sources, and I think it is important that health professionals are conscious of the high prevalence of lactose intolerance in our growing multi-ethnic population.
 In the past I have written How To Get Enough Calcium On A Dairy Free Diet and 10 Surprisingly Non-Dairy Sources Of Calcium to help guide a nutritionally adequate dairy-free diet.

 Ingredients for Hemp Milk recipe

 - 3/4 cup hemp hearts

 - 1/8 tsp sea salt (optional)